Techno-populism: Technocratic populism

 Technocratic populism is a combination of technocracy and populism that connects voters to leaders via expertise, and is output-oriented.
 Technocratic populism offers solutions beyond the right-left division of politics, which are introduced by technocrats and benefit the ordinary people.
 Examples of politicians in Western Europe who deployed technocratic populism are Giuseppe Conte and Emmanuel Macron, while Ciudadanos, Corbynism, Podemos, and M5S are examples for analogous political movements.
 Techno-populism in the sense of technocratic populism is sometimes termed techno-fascism, where political rights are only gained by technical expertise.
-Techno-fascism is a concept introduced by Janis Mimura to describe an authoritarian rule executed by technocrats that has more recently been used to describe the fusion of state and corporate tech power in the United States under the second Trump administration.
+Techno-fascism is also a historical concept introduced by Janis Mimura to describe an authoritarian rule executed by technocrats in Manchukuo and the Empire of Japan.
+More recently, the terms "techno-fascism", "techno-accelerationism", and "technofeudalism" have been used in political commentary to describe the fusion of state and corporate tech power in the United States under the second Trump administration, particularly concerning the influence of Silicon Valley executives like Elon Musk.
+Chayka draws upon Mimura's analysis of unaccountable Japanese bureaucratic ministries to characterize initiatives like the Department of Government Efficiency as a techno-fascist merging of corporate and state power.
+This ideology is identified as "Muskian techno-accelerationism," distinguishing it from traditional Marxist accelerationism; instead of inspiring collapse and a proletarian revolution, it aims to destroy the existing government to impose a hierarchical order with engineers at the top.
+The term "technofeudalism" has been used by right-wing figures such as Steve Bannon to criticize Silicon Valley's ideology as antihuman, viewing it as an effort to turn citizens into "digital serfs" constrained by tech monopolies.
+The dominant aesthetic of this new alignment is often characterized by the use of Generative AI.